 This keto broccoli slaw is a great use of broccoli stems.
 A refreshing and creamy dressing makes this a great side dish and salad for summer.

 Many broccoli slaw recipes have a bag of pre-shredded broccoli slaw but since that's not available where I live, I am going old school and chopping the broccoli myself!
-That way I know that the slaw mix is fresh and has not been languishing on the store shelves.
+If you have a bag of broccoli slaw in your fridge, try a broccoli kale salad.